rekumar/mixsol/README.md

 ```
 2.4M Cs0.0208_I_MA0.0625_FA0.333_Br0.188_Cl0.0625_Pb0.417 in DMF9_DMSO1
 ```
 The molarity of the output will by default be determined by the largest component amount.
 This can be a bit silly.
-Passing a component or a numeric value to `norm` can control the molarity.
+Passing a component or a numeric value to `molarity` can be used to manually set the molarity.
 Note that this does not affect the solution itself, just the relative values of the formula units and the overall molarity.

 ```
 result2 = weigher.weights_to_solution(